colinobriencork/twitter_bot/README.md

 **General:**

-Parameters to dictate how the app is to work can be made in two modules:
+Parameters to dictate how the app is to work can be made in the app module:

 1. app/app.py